FergalMoriarty/first-docker/README.md

 # first-docker
-This is a docker app that uses a python script toconnect to redshift.
+This is a simple docker app that uses a python script toconnect to redshift.